 - For-profit commercial photography / videography and portrait photography require a fee as outlined below.
 Professional photography and videography at receptions, wedding ceremonies and other private events scheduled through Bernheim Arboretum and Research Forest are permitted at no additional fee.

 The policy and fees below are necessary to ensure that there are no conflicts with ongoing rentals and events and that planned photography / videography is in keeping with Bernheim’s mission to connect people with nature.

 Please call (502) 215-7155 or stop by the Visitor Center to purchase your photo pass.

 Portrait photography taken by a professional photographer consists of pictures utilizing Bernheim as a background such as graduation, family, wedding, engagement, prom, senior or similar photos which are not part of a private event such as a wedding ceremony.
 Photographers must purchase:

 • An annual Bernheim Commercial Photographer’s Permit, which can be purchased for $150.
-Contact our membership department via email or call (502) 215-7138 to procure this annual photo permit.
+Contact our membership department via email or call (502) 215-7155 to purchase this annual photo permit.

 The Photographer’s Permit does not include the benefits of a Bernheim Membership.

 Photography and video sold for commercial purposes and the use in movies, documentaries, television commercials, brochures, business cards, annual reports, advertising, retail products, websites, model portfolios, promotional projects, music videos or similar profit-making projects must be scheduled in advance.